Skip to main content

 Image by IMDB

 Of course, this was in the heyday of in-store Christmas shopping.
-If Miracle on 34th Street were remade today, Kris wouldn’t just be helping shoppers find the right gift.
-He’d be making sure Johnny’s bike gets delivered on time, or that Jenny’s skates are easy to exchange if they don’t fit.
+If Miracle on 34th Street were remade today, Kris wouldn’t just help shoppers find the right gift.
+He’d make sure Johnny’s bike gets delivered on time, or that Jenny’s skates are easy to exchange if they don’t fit.
 Because in today’s ecommerce world, loyalty isn’t won at the cash register — it’s won after the buy button.

 The holiday season brings more than just a surge in sales — every click and package ties to someone’s joy, and every moment is a chance to earn their lasting loyalty.

-That’s why this season, the most powerful way to achieve holiday revenue growth isn’t through doorbusters or flash sales.
-It’s through the post-purchase experience.
+That’s why this season, the most powerful way to achieve holiday revenue growth isn’t doorbusters or flash sales.
+It’s retail hospitality, which is everything you deliver after the buy button.

-The State of Retail for Holiday 2025: Naughty or Nice?
+The state of retail for holiday 2026: Naughty or nice?

-How you’ll grow revenue: Shoppers are still buying, but they expect more value, more convenience, and more certainty.
-If you reduce friction after the purchase — with flawless delivery, returns, and communication — you’ll capture more sales and repeat business.
+How you’ll grow revenue: Shoppers are still spending, but they expect more value, more convenience, and more certainty.
+Close the gap after the purchase with reliable delivery, fast refunds, effortless returns, and proactive communication, and you’ll capture more sales and more repeat business.

-Let’s look at the potential holiday revenue growth opportunities in post-purchase this season.
+Let’s look at the biggest holiday revenue opportunities hiding in plain sight.

 At any time of year, delivery reliability matters.
 But during the holidays, it’s everything.
-Shoppers are navigating gifting deadlines, last-minute orders, carrier cutoffs, and travel plans — and they need to know their gifts will get there on time.
-Our data shows that 45% of shoppers are more likely to buy a product when they see an estimated delivery date at checkout.
-So how can you encourage shoppers to hit “buy”?
+Shoppers are juggling gifting deadlines, last-minute orders, carrier cutoffs, and travel plans.
+They need to know their gifts will arrive on time.

 • Show accurate EDDs on PDPs, in cart, and at checkout